testflows/TestFlows-WebSite/source/handbook/index.md

 # Working With Requirements

 Requirements must be at the core of any enterprise QA process.
-Many proprietary and complex systems exist for handling requirements.
-This complexity is usually not necessary and **{% testflows %}** provides a way to work with requirements just like with code and leverage the same development tools to enable easy linking of requirements to your tests.
+There are numerous proprietary and complex systems exist for handling requirements.
+This complexity is usually not necessary, and **{% testflows %}** provides a way to work with requirements just like with code and leverage the same development tools to enable easy linking of requirements to your tests.

-In general when writing requirements you should think how they will be tested.
+In general, when writing requirements, you should think about how they will be tested.
-Requirements are can either be high level or low level.
+Requirements can either be high level or low level.
 High level requirements are usually verified by [Feature]s or [Module]s and low level requirements by individual [Test]s or [Scenario]s.

-Writing untestable requirements is not of much use.
+Writing untestable requirements is not much use.
 Keep this in mind during your software testing process.

-> _When writing requirements you should be thinking about tests or test suites that would verify them and
+> _When writing requirements, you should be thinking about tests or test suites that would verify them, and
-> when writing tests or test suites you should think about which requirements they will verify._
+> when writing tests or test suites, you should think about which requirements they will verify._

-The ideal requirement to test relationship is one-to-one.
+The ideal requirement to test a relationship is one-to-one.
 Where one requirement is verified by one test.
-However, in practice the relationship can be one-to-many, many-to-one, and many-to-many and **{% testflows %}** supports all of these cases.
+However, in practice, the relationship can be one-to-many, many-to-one, and many-to-many, and **{% testflows %}** supports all of these cases.

-In many cases don't be afraid to modify and restructure your requirements once you start writing tests.
-Refactoring of requirements during test development is a natural process that helps better align requirements to tests and vice versa.
+In many cases, don't be afraid to modify and restructure your requirements once you start writing tests.
+It is natural to refactor requirements during test development process that helps better align requirements to tests and vice versa.

-> _Writing requirements is hard but developing enterprise software without requirements
+> _Writing requirements is hard, but developing enterprise software without requirements
 > is even harder._

 ## Requirements As Code

-Working with requirements as code is very convenient but it does not necessary mean that we need to write requirements as [Python] code.
+Working with requirements as code is very convenient, but it does not necessarily mean that we need to write requirements as [Python] code.

-Requirements form documents such as SRS (Software Requirements Specification) where in addition to pure requirements you might find additional sections such as introductions, diagrams, references etc. Therefore, the most convenient way to define requirements is inside a document.
+Requirements form documents such as SRS (Software Requirements Specification) where, in addition to the requirements, you might find additional sections such as introductions, diagrams, references, etc. Therefore, the most convenient way to define requirements is inside a document.

-**{% testflows %}** allows to write requirements as a [Markdown] document that serves as the source of all the requirements.
+**{% testflows %}** allows you to write requirements as a [Markdown] document that serves as the source of all the requirements.
 The document is the source and is stored just like code in the source control repository such as [Git](https://git-scm.com/).
 This allows the same process to be applied to requirements as to the code.
 For example, you can use the same review process and the same tools.
-You also get full tracebility of when and who defined the requirement and keep track of any changes just like for your other source files.
+You also receive full traceability of when and who defined the requirement and keep track of any changes just like for your other source files.

 For example, a simple requirements document in [Markdown] can be defined as follows.